MattJWebber/trademeautomation/README.md

 # trademeautomation

-Repo for ACC trademe UI automation.
+Repo for ACC TradeMe UI automation.

+Executing the tests under 'TradeMe' will display outputs in the console.

+Using TestNG to show results of test.